meejah/txtorcon/docs/txtorcon-socks.rst

 .. note::
-    The following sections present low-level APIs which might change anytime and break your program.
-If you are able to work with the high-level APIs that use these, you should do so.
-Otherwise, go ahead as you know what you are doing.
+    The following sections present low-level APIs.
+If you are able to work with :class:`txtorcon.Tor`'s corresponding high-level
+    APIs, you should do so.

 resolve